 During the procedure

-- A small amount of dye is injected through the catheter.
-This helps your doctor look at the blockage on X-ray images called angiograms.
+- Contrast dye is injected through the catheter once it is in place.
+This allows your doctor to see the inside of your blood vessels and identify the blockage on X-ray images called angiograms.

-- A small balloon at the end of the catheter is inflated, widening the blocked artery.
-After the artery is stretched, the balloon is deflated and removed.
-Your doctor might inflate and deflate the balloon several times before it's removed, stretching the artery a bit more each time.
+- A small balloon with or without a stent at the tip of the catheter is inflated at the site of the blockage, widening the blocked artery.
+After the artery is stretched, the balloon is deflated and the catheter is removed.

-If you have several blockages, the procedure may be repeated at each blockage.
-Because the balloon temporarily blocks blood flow to part of your heart, it's not uncommon to experience chest pain while it's inflated.
+- If you have several blockages, the procedure may be repeated at each blockage.

 - The stent, which is collapsed around a balloon at the tip of the catheter, is guided through the artery to the blockage.